The Bankrate promise

 Maybe you already have existing travel plans for the next year, such as an extended stay with a specific hotel brand or several different trips that require a rental car.
 In that case, look for rewards credit cards with related perks like automatic hotel or rental car elite status.

 Finally, make sure you take a look at elite cards and compare their initial welcome bonus offers.
 Even if you have to pay a high annual fee, the first-year bonus can more than make up for it — if you can meet the minimum spending requirement through regular, organic spending.

-Elite credit cards can seem like a good deal at first, but it’s possible you just can’t stomach paying $450 or more for a credit card each year.
-In that case, you’ll be happy to know there are plenty of travel credit cards with reasonable annual fees — or no annual fee.
+Elite credit cards come with plenty of valuable perks for frequent travelers (or those who enjoy traveling in a certain degree of comfort).
+But if you can’t stomach the thought of paying $450 or more for a credit card each year, there are plenty of travel credit cards with reasonable annual fees — or no annual fee.